0xjbb/portscanner/README.md

 # PortScanner Module

 This is a port scanner module for Go, I wrote this for another project I'm working on.
+Still have a lot to do but this is a very early basic version.

 ## Getting Started